 1. Picnic Rugs = Your Secret Weapon: They’re perfect for impromptu seating, and older kids can easily spot your spot in the crowd.

 2. Snacks and Water Bottles: Yes, there are tons of food vendors (fingers crossed the mojito van is back this year!), but I usually blow most of the budget on tickets, so we bring healthy(ish) snacks and grab one treat.
+You can easily find places to fill up water bottles too.

 3. Prams Are Your Friend: No matter how old your kid is, bring a pram.
 You might need to park it outside shows (not the kid, the pram!), so don’t leave valuables in it.